nayefahmad/log/README.md

 ## Courses
 - **Coursera/deeplearning.ai - Data engineering**
-   - Week 4 - up to "Conversation with CTO"
+   - Week 4 - up to "Conversation with SWE"

 ## Books
 - **The practitioner's guide to graph data**